Conscious Kitchen is a program of Turning Green, a student led global movement advocating for healthy food, safer products, and ethical businesses.

 • It’s unique and unprecedented.

-• It operates on these guiding terms for how food is procured; Fresh, Local, Organic, Seasonal, Nutritious, Zero Waste (FLOSNZ).
+• It operates on these guiding terms for how food is procured; Fresh, Local, Organic, Seasonal, Nutritious (FLOSN).

 • Strong commitment to garden, nutrition, culinary and zero waste education.